angelozerr/mongo-jee/README.md

             }
   	  	}

-The JAX-RS support provides several JAX-RS Provider (MesageBodyReader/MesageBodyWriter) which serialize/deserialize DBObject, DBCursor, etc to JSON.
+The JAX-RS support provides several JAX-RS Provider (MesageBodyReader/MesageBodyWriter) which serialize/deserialize DBObject, DBCursor, etc to JSON stream.

 * JSON streaming to use Writer (ex : Writer of a Srevlet) or OutputStream (ex:OutputStream of JAX-RS MessageBodyWriter).